Bayesian Hierarchical Invariant Prediction: Background

-Heterogeneity refers to the non-uniformity of data-generating processes across distinct contexts such as demographic groups, geographic regions, temporal windows or experiment settings \citep{Betan}.
 Traditionally, Machine Learning methods assume data is \textit{independent and identically distributed (i.i.d)}, unless specified by a particular structure like time series or graph models.
-However, the \textit{i.i.d} assumption can have consequences in the estimated model, such as biased estimators when unsuitable.
-Recently, research in causality has found ways of exploiting heterogeneous data to do causal discovery \cite{cooper1999causal, mooij2020joint, brouillard2020differentiable, peters2016invariant}.
+Researchers in causality have found ways of exploiting heterogeneous data to do causal discovery \citep{cooper1999causal, mooij2020joint, brouillard2020differentiable, peters2016invariant}.
 In particular, ICP aims to estimate a target's set of causal parents by leveraging the property that the conditional of $Y$ given its direct causes $\pa(Y)$ remains invariant across heterogeneous data collection, assuming the causal mechanism of $Y$ is not affected \citep{peters2016invariant}.

 Throughout this work, the discrete heterogeneous contexts are called \textit{environments} $e\in\mathcal{E}$, where $\mathcal{E}$ is an index set, each consist of i.i.d data of a \textit{target} variable of interest $Y$ and $D$ covariates (or predictors) $\mathbf{X}=(X_1,\dots,X_D)$, that is,